wekkdev/wekkdev/README.md

 --->

 [^1]: nobody codes for fun
-[^2]: "self-taught software developer" wow thanks for being so specific
+[^2]: "self-taught software developer" so specific